MSWS/carnifex-TAS/README.md

 ## Usage
 * !tasmenu - Opens the TAS menu for the player if the style allows for TAS.
+* !tasreplay - Opens the TAS replay menu for individual TAS replays.

 ## Requirements
 Latest version of bhoptimer from the [very_good_yes](https://github.com/shavitush/bhoptimer/tree/very_good_yes) branch.